axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/layout-templates.rst

      </ui:composition>

 #.
 The result of using the above template (All user settings and
-   application menus will not visible).
+   application menus will not be visible).

 .. _components-layout-templates-default-homepage-template: